turingschool/front-end-curriculum/lessons/module-2/object-literals-accessing-creating-and-modifying-values.md

 ];
 ```

-* Given an array of kittens, write out an arrow function that takes an `index` as an argument, and returns the name of that specific kitten.
+* Given an array of kittens, write out a function that takes an `index` as an argument, and returns the name of that specific kitten.
-* Using the same array of kittens, write out another arrow function that takes an `index` AND a `detail` (i.e. a property) that returns that kitten's specific detail.
+* Using the same array of kittens, write out another a function that takes an `index` AND a `detail` (i.e. a property) that returns that kitten's specific detail.
 </section>

 <section class="answer">